drananda/drananda/README.md

 - 👋 Hi, I’m @drananda
 - 👀 I’m interested in game development and graphic design
-- 🌱 I’m currently learning web development with PHP and Laravel
+- 🌱 I’m currently learning web development with PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dwikirizkyananda86@gmail.com